Terminus-Project/Terminus-Bot/README.md

 * PING - Reply with the text we were sent.
 * CLIENTINFO - Reply with a list of supported CTCP commands.

+### Derpibooru

+Search for and look up images on [Derpibooru](https://derpiboo.ru/).
+Search syntax is identical to that on the web site.

+Commands:

+* DERPI
+  * IMAGE - Display information about the given image ID.
+  * SEARCH - Look up the most recent image with the given tags.
+  * RANDOM - Show a random, somewhat recent image with the given tags.

 ### Dictionary

 Provides an interface to cleandictionary.com.